-Hi, it’s me again!
+Hi!
 If you’ve landed on this page, you are probably interested in knowing more about my interests in the USGenWeb Project.
-You may even be here because I am interested in serving as a Southeast/Mid-Atlantic State Coordinator Representative for the USGenWeb Project; actively seeking appointment for a 2014-2016 tenure.
-I am pleased to share more information with you about my background and interests!
+I am an adamant supporter of the USGenWeb and would be delighted to tell you more about my history in the USGenWeb.

 Throughout all my USGenWeb tenure, I have diligently worked to provide an ever-increasing array of information to support family history & genealogy research.
 At the same time, I leverage technology & social media to help foster connections and further aid in information dissemination.
 I believe strongly in the core mission of the USGenWeb Project and over the years I have been proud of my efforts to promote the organization.
 Of note…

 - My efforts for USGenWeb have been highlighted in national publications such as Jet Magazine, and the quarterly publication of the Federation of Genealogical Societies.

-- I have created multiple web-based data repositories for NCGenWeb & TNGenWeb to provide easier access to newspaper and yearbook information – you can check out NC People in the Papers, the NC Yearbook Index, the TNGenWeb Who’s Who Database, and the TNGenWeb Historical News Portal to see examples.
+- I created multiple web-based data repositories for NCGenWeb & TNGenWeb to provide easier access to newspaper and yearbook information – you can check out the NC Yearbook Index, the TNGenWeb Who’s Who Database, and the TNGenWeb Historical News Portal to see examples.
 These projects have been highlighted in multiple library organizations’ presentations and documentation to grant-funding agencies such as the National Endowment for the Humanities and the Institute for Museum and Library Services.

-- Through the use of RSS feeds and email subscriptions across multiple USGenWeb sites, my USGenWeb colleagues and I are able to directly reach out to more than 1500 users who receive our new material directly in their email inboxes.
+- Through the use of RSS feeds and email subscriptions across multiple USGenWeb sites, my USGenWeb colleagues and I are able to directly reach out to more than 2,000 users who receive our new material directly in their email inboxes.

 You can learn more about my background by visiting my About Me page, as well as my personal family website.
 But, to know me is to know that I am passionate about widely sharing information for FREE!
-The USGenWeb is a great vehicle for accomplishing this objective and in my 7 years with the project, not only have I learned much from other coordinators, but I have also felt I have truly been able to give back.
-As SEMA CC Rep this upcoming term for the USGenWeb Advisory Board, I would very much look forward to learning even more, and would be honored to be chosen to represent my fellow State Coordinators.
+The USGenWeb is a great vehicle for accomplishing this objective and in my years with the project, not only have I learned much from other coordinators, but I have also felt I have truly been able to give back.
+It takes a village to conduct the work of the project and I very much enjoy being part of the team.